giniedp/nw-buddy/README.md

 ## Building the app

-Run `yarn build` to compile the web and build the electron app.
+There are multiple target that can be built

+### Electron App
+Run `build:electron`.
+This will build the electron frame, the web app with electron target and then bundle it all together.
 The resulting `.exe` is written to `releases/nw-buddy [VERSION].exe`

+### Web App
-Run `yarn ng build --base-href /` for a pure web build (wihtout electron).
-Result is written to `dist/web`
+Run `build:web`.
+This will build the web app that can be uploaded and hosted on a server.
+The result is written to `dist/web`

-## Building with docker
+### Webserver in docker image

-Run `yarn docker:build` to build the web app and the docker container.
-The container is named `nw-buddy:latest` Run `yarn docker:start` to start the container.
+Run `build:docker`.
+This will build the express server, the web app and then bundle it into a docker image.
+The image is called `nw-buddy:latest`
+Run `yarn docker:start` to start the container.
 Navigate to `http://0.0.0.0:4200`